Ruf CTR: Other media

 The Ruf CTR had its first appearance in April 1987 at the "World's Fastest Cars" contest held by American car magazine Road & Track where it was designated "The Fastest Production Car in the World".

 It accelerated from 0-60 mph in 4.0 seconds, 0-100 mph in 7.3 seconds, 0–200 km/h in 10.5 seconds, 1/4 mile in 11.7 seconds at 133.5 mph and reached a top speed of 211 mph, beating the competition by 10 mph.
 Editor Paul Frère shouted "This is faster than I've ever gone in my life!" during a ride.

 In 1988, Auto Motor und Sport organized a high speed test at Nardò Ring where the Ruf CTR was the fastest reaching 342 km/h, surpassing a Porsche 959 s (339 km/h), two Ferrari F40s (321 km/h each) and a Mercedes AMG 6.0 32V (288 km/h).
 At one point it achieved an unofficial 215 mph.

 In 1989, test driver Stefan Roser drove the CTR around the Nürburgring.
 The laps were captured on camera and released by Ruf in a video called "Faszination on the Nürburgring" which became famous.
 Car & Driver called it groundbreaking, enthralling and influential and for Top Gear it's the best and most exciting lap for watching.

 In 2004, a Ruf CTR was able to keep up with newer sports cars like the Porsche Carrera GT, the Ferrari Enzo and the Mercedes-Benz SLR McLaren at the Autocar 0-100-0 challenge and impressed the audience, so did another one - with more than 100,000 kilometers on its odometer - at the Road & Track standing mile contest 2005.
 Steve Millen, after testing a CTR, stated: "That thing's a blast.
 It accelerates hard.
 It's a real old-school car with a lot of torque and power.
 Just awesome.
 What a rush.
 It pulled the whole way through."

 The Ruf CTR is a playable/drivable car in the video games "The Duel: Test Drive II", "Project Gotham Racing 3", "Project Gotham Racing 4", "Driver: San Francisco", "Forza Motorsport 4", "Forza Motorsport 5", "Forza Horizon", "Forza Horizon 2", "Assetto Corsa", "Project CARS", and most of the "Gran Turismo" series games.
+Because of a sixteen-year-old exclusivity deal between Electronic Arts and Porsche in which Porsche would only appear in EA titles starting with Need for Speed: Porsche Unleashed, Ruf models (along with Gemballa) served as replacements for Porsche models.